DjangoGirls/organizer-manual/step_by_step/README.md

 ### 1 week before

 - Confirm with attendees one last time that they are still planning to attend the event!
 Make some last minute replacements if someone cancels.
+- Send an email to your coaches so they can meet their group.
+If you can't do the installation party the evening before the event, invite your coach to do it online with their group following those [instructions](http://tutorial.djangogirls.org/en/installation/index.html).
+It's really important that attendees' computers are ready for the workshop!

 ### After the event